PC Guard software protection system is available in 4 different versions:

 If you are developing only standard Windows applications by using C++, VB, Delphi or any other Windows programming language PC Guard for Win32 or/and PC Guard for Win64 is the right choice for you.

 Standalone executable applications are often not created by programming development tools.
 If you are using such tools you are probably not aware if your application is 32bit/64bit Windows or .NET application.

-More about 32bit and 64bit Windows and .NET applications
+More about 32bit and 64bit Windows, .NET Framework and .NET Core applications

 32bit Windows applications share the same PE (portable executable) file structure and are supposed to run properly under any 32bit/64bit Windows operating system, from Windows 2000 to Windows 10.

 64bit Windows application have PE32+ file structure and they require 64bit Windows operating system.